evrythng/evrythng-openapi-tools/README.md

 `$ evrythng-openapi-tools validate $inputFile`

+### Print Definition

+Print a trio of 'Fields', 'Schema', and 'Example' for documentation purposes.

+`$ evrythng-openapi-tools print-schema $inputFile $schemaName`

 ### Print Fields

 Print the properties of a schema as a list of fields + attributes for